 Most telecare two-way speech units can take in signals from many other telecare devices located around your home.
 This could include monitored pull-cords, carbon monoxide (CO) detectors, door exit alarms or any number of other telecare devices.

 When any telecare device in your home is triggered, a radio signal is transmitted to your telecare two-way speech unit.
 Each different device sends a unique identifying code to the 24/7 monitoring centre.
-Operators then know which piece of telecare equipment in your home has been activated.
+The call-handlers should then know which piece of telecare equipment in your home has been activated.

 How many telecare devices connect to the two-way speech unit?

-The number of telecare devices that will connect to your two-way speech unit will depend on the make/model of the unit.
-Therefore it is best to check this with your telecare supplier before purchasing any telecare system.
-Also remember that some providers subsequently charge for 24/7 monitoring each telecare device separately, so ask about those potential charges too.
+The number of telecare devices that will connect to your two-way speech unit will depend on the make/model of your telecare unit.
+Therefore it may be best to check this with your telecare supplier before purchasing any telecare system.

 Example of a fully telecare enabled home